Dominican art: Gallery

-19th Century - First Flourishing of the Arts
+19th century – Origins of a national art

-Fine arts developed fairly late in Dominican Republic compared to many neighboring islands.
-Though during the 1870s, an unforeseen flowering began in the country.
-The repressive six-year period of the government of Buenaventura Báez ended; the threat of annexation to the United States disappeared after the bill is rejected in the Senate and repudiated by the Dominican people; and in the beginning of 1874, a Constituent Assembly is called to reform the fundamental Charter of the country.
-This reform and others that take place later, all liberal in nature, establish universal suffrage with a direct vote, although the vote was exclusive to only men.
-Development of trade and the emergence of modern, albeit small, industries contributed to an atmosphere of optimism for the country.
-A flourishing of the arts, letters, and overall educational and societal reform develop after the founding of various teaching centers and civic societies that promote the creation of artistic and literary works.
+Fine arts developed fairly late in Dominican Republic compared to many neighboring islands, however by the 1870s, the country was experiencing a flourishing of the arts.
+The repressive six-year period of Buenaventura Báez's government ended; the threat of annexation to the United States disappeared after the bill is rejected in the Senate; and in the beginning of 1874, a Constituent Assembly is called to reform the fundamental Charter of the country.
+This reform and others that take place later, all liberal in nature, along with the development of trade and the emergence of modern, albeit small, industries contributed to an atmosphere of optimism for the country.
+The founding of various teaching centers and civic societies that promoted the creation of artistic and literary works contributed to this societal reform and the flourishing of the arts.

-A whole generation of artists sprouted as Puerto Rican social theorist, Eugenio Maria de Hostos's influence on educational, intellectual, and moral issues proliferated throughout the Antilles.
+A whole generation of artists sprouted, meanwhile Puerto Rican social theorist, Eugenio Maria de Hostos's influence on educational, intellectual, and moral issues proliferated throughout the Antilles.
 His teachings influenced many intellectuals and artists of the time.
 Alejandro Bonilla was one of the first Dominican painters of importance who, after his exile in Venezuela, returned to his native country in 1874 and dedicated himself to teaching art.
-His teaching coincided with the arrival of foreign artists to the island; a particular case of some importance was that of Spanish painter José Fernández Corredor from Madrid, who arrived in Santo Domingo in 1883 on his way to Colombia, proclaimed “But what a Spanish city!” and stayed.
+His teaching coincided with the arrival of foreign artists to the island such as Spanish painter José Fernández Corredor from Madrid, who arrived in Santo Domingo in 1883 on his way to Colombia, proclaimed "But what a Spanish city!" and stayed.

 During his three-year stay, he came to teach at the Dominican capital, teaching a group of future artists who met there and became interconnected, including Abelardo Rodríguez Urdaneta, Arturo Grullón, Luis Desangles, Leopoldo Navarro, Américo Lugo, Máximo Grullón, Arquímedes de la Concha, Ángel Perdomo, Adolfo García Obregón, Alfredo Senior, Ramón Mella Ligthgow, Adriana Billini, among others.
 For the first time in the country's arts, a generation of native sculptors, photographers and painters formed.
-They mainly offered artistic compositions marked by romanticism, pictorialism, and costumbrismo, with certain impressionist tints for historical, patriotic, religious, landscape, and portraiture matters.
+Their artistic compositions were mainly marked by Romanticism, Pictorialism, and Costumbrismo.